How will my student receive a card?

 If a student loses, damages or has their card stolen before getting to school, how do they gain access to transportation that morning?

 - The student will be responsible for purchasing their own fare to get to school that morning.
 The school will issue a replacement card, which will not be activated until the following morning.
-Since the replacement card will not be active until the following morning, the student is also responsible for purchasing their own fate to get him after school that day.
+Since the replacement card will not be active until the following morning, the student is also responsible for purchasing their own fare to get home after school that day.

-A student forgot their SEPTA Student Key Card on their way to transportation.
+A student forgot their SEPTA Student Fare Card.
 Will the student be able to gain access to ride?

 - The student will be responsible for purchasing their own fares to get to and from school for that day.
 Replacement cards should only be issued in the event the card is lost, stolen or